CodySchrank/gSwitch/README.md

 ## Roadmap

-*   Actual release app and an auto-updater
+*   And an auto-updater
-*   Testing needs to be done for 2010 and older machines
-*   Handle external displays
 *   Localization
 *   Polling for gpu vram and processor usage?

 ## Notes

 Unless you have a 2013 Macbook Pro with a 750m consider yourself a guinea pig.
 Since this is so new it is untested on anything else.
+I'm still unsure if this will work if you have a mac older than 2010.

 Only tested on high sierra

-Since I wrote this in about 3 days I'm sure there are going to be issues.
+Since I wrote this in about a week I'm sure there are going to be issues.